elastic/kibana/style_guides/architecture_style_guide.md

   <dd><strong>NOTE</strong>: If you'd like to avoid adding <code>../common</code> to your public code, you could use <em>webpackShims</em> to resolve the path without traversing backwards.</dd>
 </dl>

-### Subdirectories
+## Subdirectories

-As a plugin gets more complex, it becomes important to organize your code into subdirectories.
+As code gets more complex, it becomes important to organize it into subdirectories.
 Each subdirectory should contain an `index.js` file that exposes the contents of that directory.

 ```
 plugin_root: